mnaganov/mnaganov.github.io/2023/04/headphone-stereo-setup-improved-part-i.md

 looking at its specter I could see signs of room modes.
 Impulses of its left and right channel were decorrelated enough—overall Inter-Channel Cross Correlation (ICCC), as reported by Acourate is less than **12%**.
-However, while listening to reverb alone I could still hear a slightly ratcheting echo—why is that?
+However, while listening to reverb alone, I could still hear a slightly ratcheting echo—why is that?

 I checked autocorrelation for each channel in Audacity and found that I can see lots hard reflections in them: